 Ease of Use

 It seems like the Huawei Fit would be easy to use — simply tap the screen (or, with certain options, flick your wrist) to view all your stats.
 Unfortunately, however, the number one complaint about this sports watch is how difficult it is to use.
 Because there are absolutely no physical buttons, tapping the screen really is the only option.
-Even when you’re in the middle of a work out.
-Even when you’re fingertips are dripping sweat
+Even when you’re in the middle of a workout.
+Even when you’re fingertips are dripping sweat.
+Given that lack of buttons, you’d think the touchscreen would be able to handle sweaty, slippery fingers.
+Sadly, this simply isn’t the case.
+But you can just flick your wrist, right?
+Avoid tapping the screen altogether.
+Theoretically, it’s the perfect solution.
+But the watch only responds to wrist-flicking about half the time, making it ineffective as a reliable workout companion.

 We’re getting more and more used to fitness watches that sport long-lasting batteries.
 Most of those watches, however, have only the most basic of features.
 The Huawei Fit has some very advanced features (such as heart-rate monitoring) and yet it can still last for almost an entire week on just one single charge.
 And that’s assuming you’re using all the features available.
 On standby, the Fit can last for up to thirty days.
 When it does finally need to recharge, it only takes about forty minutes until it’s ready to go again.